vectordotdev/vector/docs/usage/configuration/sinks/aws_cloudwatch_logs.md

   # OPTIONAL - Requests

   # The encoding format used to serialize the events before flushing.
-  encoding = "json" # no default, one of: json, text encoding = "json" # no default, one of: json, text
+  encoding = "json" # no default, enum: json, text encoding = "json" # no default, enum: json, text

   # The window used for the `request_rate_limit_num` option
   rate_limit_duration = 1 # default, seconds